enso-org/ide/docs/CONTRIBUTING.md

   `node ./run build`.
 To create platform-specific packages and installers use `node ./run dist` instead.
 The final packages will be located at `app/dist/native`.

+- **Selective mode**
+  In order to compile only part of the project, and thus drastically shorten the incremental compile time, you are advised to use the selective compilation mode by passing the `--crate` option to the `build` or `watch` command, e.g. `node ./watch --crate ensogl/example` to compile only the renderer-related example scenes.

 ### Testing, Linting, and Validation
 After changing the code it's always a good idea to lint and test the code.
 We